Providers

 Brent R Carr M.D.

-As Co-Director of the Neuromodulation Fellowship Training Program and Chief of Electroconvulsive Therapy Services, I oversee the management of UF’s dual-hospital ECT facilities while spearheading psychiatric Deep Brain Stimulation programming and Transcranial Magnetic Stimulation.
-My role fosters interdisciplinary collaboration across neurology, neurosurgery, and anesthesia, reflecting a shared commitment to innovation in patient care.
-Beyond these clinical and academic responsibilities, I maintain a part-time engagement at the Student Health Center, where the pursuit of patient well-being remains paramount.
+As Co-Director of the Neuromodulation Fellowship Training Program and Chief of Electroconvulsive Therapy Services, I oversee the management of UF’s dual-hospital ECT facilities while leading psychiatric Deep Brain Stimulation programming and Transcranial Magnetic Stimulation.
+My role fosters interdisciplinary collaboration across psychiatry, neurology, neurosurgery, and anesthesia, unified by a commitment to innovation in patient care.
+Alongside these clinical and academic responsibilities, I maintain a part-time engagement at the Student Health Center, where the pursuit of student well-being remains an immediate and ongoing priority.

-My academic foundation was laid at Louisiana State University, where I earned undergraduate degrees in zoology, physiology, and philosophy in 1992 before completing medical school at LSU New Orleans in 1996.
-I pursued my psychiatry residency at Tulane University, where I remained for two decades, serving as director of ECT.
-Further refining my expertise in neuropsychiatric interventions, I completed fellowships in electroconvulsive therapy at Emory University and transcranial magnetic stimulation at Duke University, solidifying my commitment to advancing the domain of psychiatric therapeutics.
+My academic foundation was laid at Louisiana State University, where I earned undergraduate degrees in zoology, physiology, and philosophy before completing medical school at LSU New Orleans.
+I pursued psychiatry residency at Tulane University, where I remained for two decades, serving as Director of ECT.
+Further refining my specialization in neuropsychiatric intervention, I completed fellowships in electroconvulsive therapy at Emory University and in transcranial magnetic stimulation at Duke University, solidifying a career devoted to the evolution of psychiatric therapeutics.

 - Depression